kulashekaralwar/RCB_webapplication/README.md

-This is Dockerized web application deployment using Docker, Jenkins, Tomcat.
+This is Dockerized web application deployment using Docker, Jenkins.